 Where to Go Next?

-If you feel that you’re ready to jump right in and start playing, here are 3 Quick Start Guides that will help you begin to play Jazz guitar today.
+If you feel that you’re ready to jump right in and start playing, here are 3 quick start guides that’ll help you begin to play jazz guitar today.

 Tip 1 – Work With a Jazz Guitar Teacher